-Self-Employment Tax And IRS Estimated Tax Payment
+Self-Employment Tax and IRS Estimated Tax Payment

 It’s a great feeling to be your own boss and make money at it.
 At least, until you discover that you are now responsible for paying self-employment tax and may be required to make estimated tax payments.
 I have been paying self-employment tax over the last few years; however, I have not made an estimated tax payment to the IRS yet.
 Instead, I have been increasing the federal and state income taxes withholding from my job to cover the increasing tax burden.
 In this article, I’ll try to cover some of the basic as it pertains to self-employment tax and estimated tax payment.